Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

 |

-5. Take screws M4x8 ISO 7380 and with your fingers thread the bolt in just slightly, until it catches.
-Then turn the BASE on the side (so the wheel is looking up on the table; that way is more easy to thread in the second bolt).
-Take the second bolt and thread it slightly.
-Finally thread in the last bolt.
+5. **Secure Motor Wheel**

+   Use 3x BOLT M4x8 ISO 7380.
+Thread each bolt lightly by hand.
+Tilt the base so the wheel faces up, then the second and third bolts.

 .. raw:: html